JashoshulWathon/jashos-personalsite/src/markdown/blog/cloud-decor-multi-channel-product-management.md

 <h2>Publish products</h2>
 <p>
-Tak perlu publish satu2 ke masing2 marketplace.
-Dengan adanya publish cloud decor kamu bisa mudah publish suatu produk ke berbagai online marketplace dengan sekali klik.
+It's not necessary to upload one by one to each of the marketplaces, with this publish cloud decor you can easily publish a product to every online marketplaces with one click.
 </p>

 ![clouddecor](/assets/publish1.png "clouddecor")